-- (1) For the purposes of assisting the Director in the performance of the functions of the Centre, the Director, with the concurrence of the Governor, may appoint persons as staff members of the Centre. - (2) The Governor may - - (a) assign staff members of the Bank to the Centre; - (b) request an office, ministry, or agency as defined in the Public Service Act, 1995 (Act No. 13 of 1995), to second a staff member of the Public Service to the Centre for the purposes of assisting the Centre in carrying out its functions in terms of this Act. - (3) Staff members referred to in subsections (1) and (2) perform their duties under the supervision, control and directions of the Director. - (4) A person may not be appointed or seconded to perform any of the functions of the Centre unless - - (a) information with respect to that person has been gathered in a security screening investigation by the National Intelligence Agency established by the Namibia Central Intelligence Service Act, 1997 (Act No. 10 of 1997); and - (b) the Director, with the concurrence of the Governor, after evaluating the gathered information, is satisfied that the person may be so appointed or seconded without the possibility that the person poses a security risk or that the person may act in any way prejudicial to the objects or functions of the Centre and the objects of this Act. - (5) Any person referred to in subsection (4) may at any time determined by the Director, with the concurrence of the Governor, be subjected to a further security screening investigation as contemplated in subsection (4)(a).
+- (1) For the purposes of assisting the Director in the performance of the functions of the Centre, the Director, in accordance with the staff establishment approved by the Board, may appoint persons as staff members of the Centre. - (2) The Director may request the Bank or an office, ministry, or agency as defined in the Public Service Act, 1995 (Act No. 13 of 1995), to second a staff member of the Bank or Public Service to the Centre for the purposes of assisting the Centre in carrying out its functions in terms of this Act. - (3) Staff members referred to in subsections (1) and (2) perform their duties under the supervision, control and directions of the Director. - (4) A person who is to perform functions on behalf of the Centre, and the performance of such functions requires the person to have access to sensitive and confidential information of the Centre may not be appointed or seconded to perform such functions of the Centre unless - - (a) information with respect to that person has been gathered in a security screening investigation by the National Intelligence Agency established by the Namibia Central Intelligence Service Act, 1997 (Act No. 10 of 1997); and - (b) the Director, after evaluating the gathered information, is satisfied that the person may be so appointed or seconded without the possibility that the person poses a security risk or that the person may act in any way prejudicial to the objects or functions of the Centre and the objects of this Act. - (5) Any person referred to in subsection (4) may at any time determined by the Director, be subjected to a further security screening investigation as contemplated in subsection (4)(a). - (6) The Centre must ensure that a staff member who carries out the functions of the Centre is - - (a) trained and understands his or her responsibilities in handling and disseminating of sensitive and confidential information; and - (b) granted the appropriate security clearance in accordance with the nature of his or her functions, where applicable.